 Finnair and Widerøe have teamed up to launch a new direct flight linking central Norway and the capital of Finland.

 From June 2019, things will get a lot easier.
-Finnair has announced a new direct route linking Trondheim and Helsinki, launching this summer.
+Finnair has announced a new direct route linking Norway and Finland, launching this summer.

 A new year-round route